 Interestingly, the study also showed that this increase in carbs intake did not correspond to an increase in BMI, but it actually correlates to a decrease in fat mass.

 Additionally, no increase in the risk of type-2 diabetes was found for this variant.
 With sugar and carbs being demonized by health gurus everywhere, this study is a good reminder that we are all unique in our metabolism.

 Other studies on FGF21 have looked into targeting this pathway to treat diabetes and obesity.
 One clinical trial found that obese patients with diabetes had lower cholesterol and triglycerides when given FGF21 for 28 days.
-The patients also had 'favorable effects' on body weight, but the trial showed FGF21 was not effective for lowering blood glucose levels.[ref]
+The patients also had ‘favorable effects’ on body weight, but the trial showed FGF21 was not effective in lowering blood glucose levels.[ref]

 Digging Deeper into FGF21:

 FGF21 is a peptide hormone, which means it is a small-sized molecule made of amino acids that act as a hormone.
 Most other hormones that readily come to mind, such as estrogen, testosterone, or cortisol, are created in the body from fats (cholesterol).